 As part of your professionalization, deadlines, accountability and consistency of work are important.
-Students are expected to attend all classes and to arrive on time, ready to work.

 Active participation in all classes, discussions, and group work is expected.

 If you are absent from class, it is YOUR responsibility to catch up on missed work.
 If you do not submit a take-home assignment on the day it is due, your grade will be zero.
 You cannot make up missed inclass assignments.